NOOBDY/image-bot/README.md

 # Discord Bot

-command prefix: `.`
+Command Prefix: `.`

-usage: `.[command]`
+Usage: `.[command]`

-example: `.help`
+Example: `.help`

+---

 This is a discord bot I created for fun, more features will probably be coming, or not, IDK.

 ## Test

 ### bot

-deletes the message sent by the user then echoes it, making the bot say anything you want
+Description: Deletes the message sent by the user then echoes it, making the bot say anything you want

-`.bot [your message here]`
+Usage: `.bot [your message here]`

 ### echo

-echoes the message sent by the user
+Description: Echoes the message sent by the user

-`.echo [message]`
+Usage: `.echo [message]`

 ### ping

-returns "pong", nothing exciting
+Description: Returns "pong", nothing exciting

-`.ping`
+Usage: `.ping`

 ## Weird

 ### image

-returns one of the first ten image results on google images
+Description: Returns one of the first ten image results on google images

-`.image [keywords can contain more than one word]`
+Usage: `.image [keywords can contain more than one word]`

+> Note: Will return different results depending on whether the channel is a NSFW channel or not

 ### porn

-returns one of the first ten video results from Canada's largest website
+Description: Returns one of the first ten video results from Canada's largest website

-`.porn [this can also contain multiple keywords]`
+Usage: `.porn [this can also contain multiple keywords]`

+> Note: This command can only be used in a NSFW channel

+### rule34

+Description: Returns one of the first ten image results from <https://rule34.xxx/>

+Usage: `.rule34 [still another command that can take multiple keywords]`

+> Note: This command can only be used in a NSFW channel

 ## No Category

 ### Clear

-clears a given amount of messages or 100 by default
+Description: Clears a given amount of messages or 100 by default

-`.clear [amount(optional)]`
+Usage: `.clear [amount(optional)]`

+> Note: Messages older than 14 days cannot be deleted

 ### help

-returns the help message, containing all commands
+Description: returns the help message, containing all commands

-`.help`
+Usage: `.help`